Ecumenical church leaders offer to help govt deal with secessionists

 “We would like to call on the government to as a matter of urgency get all the security services to declare a war on violent crimes especially armed robberies and to eradicate this from our society,” the statement said.

-It added: “The present matter of the call of secession in the Volta Region is substantially a political matter.
+It added: “The present matter of the call of secession in the Volta Region is substantially political.
 Security operations alone will be insufficient to address it adequately.
-We pledge our readiness to support government to address the issue amicably.
+We pledge our readiness to support the government to address the issue amicably.
 In this regard, we will support the government in engaging the chiefs and people of the Region to achieve national cohesion.

-“We would like to appeal to all Ghanaians especially the chiefs, youths and people of the eastern corridor communities of the country to remain calm in the face of provocation, to desist from being used to perpetuate the evil intentions of others and to safeguard the fledgeling peace we enjoy in Ghana.”
+“We would like to appeal to all Ghanaians especially the chiefs, youths and people of the eastern corridor communities of the country to remain calm in the face of provocation, to desist from being used to perpetrate the evil intentions of others and to safeguard the fledgling peace we enjoy in Ghana.”

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.